mbosley/llm-mcp-server/README.md

 This will:
 - Create a Python virtual environment
 - Install all dependencies
-- Create a `.env` file from template
+- Create a `.env` file from `.env.example` template
+- Make the server executable

 ### Step 3: Add Your API Keys
 Edit the `.env` file: